 AWS IP Address cost per hour

-In my mind I had a proposal to start removing IP Addresses but from previous experiences like this I learned that the best way to be taken serious is by showing the numbers.
-Investigating the case I found an amazing report called IPAM (Amazon VPC IP Address Manager), that helped me to detect all of the public /elastics IPs assigned to our services.
+I already had a proposal to start removing IP addresses, but from previous experiences like this, I learned that the best way to be taken seriously is by showing the numbers.
+Investigating the case, I found an amazing report called IPAM (Amazon VPC IP Address Manager) that helped me to detect all of the public/elastic IPs assigned to our services.

-After setting the report, AWS took like 1 day or so to map all of the ip addresses in the account, also I had to set this several times as we had several accounts for environment isolation.
-In the meantime as I was curious about what could be the total number of addresses I started checking services manually, my count was around 50 IP addresses but the next day I was surprised by the IPAM report, there were 85 IP addresses in use and most of the were to services that didn’t require an IP Address.
-An example of this was the main database, deployed in a public subnet allowing public access to it, this was fixed and the DB is in the private subnet now, we will cover this in detail in another post.
+After setting up the report, AWS took about a day to map all of the IP addresses in the account.
+I also had to set this up several times as we had several accounts for environment isolation.
+In the meantime, as I was curious about what the total number of addresses could be, I started checking services manually.
+My count was around 50 IP addresses, but the next day I was surprised by the IPAM report.
+There were 85 IP addresses in use, and most of them were for services that didn’t require an IP address.
+An example of this was the main database, deployed in a public subnet allowing public access to it.
+This was fixed, and the DB is in the private subnet now.
+We will cover this in detail in another post.

-Now it was time to show the numbers and a plan to start removing IPs, early that day I mentioned to the CTO the expenses associated to the IPs and at first this was kinda disregar until I showed the total IP addresses and the impact in costs yearly, it was near to 4.000, also my plan to remove them considered 2 or 3 workdays.
-You might guess at this point I got green light to start cleaning.
+Now it was time to show the numbers and a plan to start removing IPs.
+Earlier that day I mentioned to the CTO the expenses associated with the IPs, and at first this was kinda disregarded until I showed the total IP addresses and the impact in costs yearly, which was near $4,000.
+Also, my plan to remove them considered 2 or 3 workdays.
+You might guess at this point I got the green light to start cleaning.

-Total IPs Cost hour Total Hours (365 days) Total Yearly
+Total IPs Cost per hour Total Hours (365 days) Total Yearly

 85 $0.005 8,760 $3,723